 8. Have a tent ready for set-up, and/or sleeping bags.

-These can help you stay warm indoors if you lose heat.
+Camping essentials can help you stay warm indoors if you lose heat.
 Just make sure you keep them somewhere that’s easy to access, and if a power outage seems likely, assemble tents before the storm hits.

 9. Consider an indoor propane heater

-…But only if you can use it safely.
+…but only if you can use it safely.
 If you live in an apartment, check your building’s regulations.
 If you live in a house, make sure you have a good carbon monoxide detector before using the heater — and make sure those batteries are charged!
 Then, be sure you have a safely-stored stash of propane, of course.

 10. Be sure your car has a full tank of gas.